 The Agile Manifesto is for all of us–for social enterprises, non-profits, and organizational leaders everywhere who are in business to do good.

-I freeze.
-I panic.
+I would freeze.

 Cool.
 Hmmm.
 Oh, like developing people, are you a teacher?
 You must be smart.
 So you like computers.

-All real and awkward things I have recently uttered in a state of social paralysis to real live software developers.
+All real and awkward things I have uttered in a state of social paralysis to real live software developers.